Pigeonhole protocol specification

 Maximum BACAP payload

-The maximum plaintext BACAP payload a single Box can carry is derived
+The maximum plaintext BACAP payload a single box can carry is derived

-backwards from the Sphinx UserForwardPayloadLength by subtracting
+backwards from the Sphinx UserForwardPayloadLength by

-every layer of framing and cryptographic overhead that sits between the
+subtracting every layer of framing and cryptographic overhead that sits between the

-is performed by NewGeometryFromSphinx in
+NewGeometryFromSphinx in pigeonhole/geo/geometry.go.

 Informally: